zlatanned/way-to-go/2. Basic Concepts/README.md

 ## Conditional Statements - if else example added (code available)
     => Note: Go doesn't support ternany operators.
 You need to use traditional if-else.

+## Switch (code available)
+    => A switch statement is a shorter way of writing a sequence of if/else statements.